serving the sangha,

 My doctoral training as a historian and the vows I took as a devoted lay householder inform my service to the Three Jewels and Three Roots.

-upāsaka, noun. an ordained lay householder who serves the Three Refuges:
+upāsaka, noun. an ordained lay householder who serves, or ministers for, the Three Refuges:

 the Buddha, his Dharma, and our Sangha